swcarpentry/python-novice-gapminder/episodes/06-libraries.md

 ~~~
 {: .output}

-## Import specific items from a library to shorten programs.
+## Import specific items from a library module to shorten programs.

-*   Use `from...import...` to load only specific items from a library.
+*   Use `from ... import ...` to load only specific items from a library module.
 *   Then refer to them directly without library name as prefix.

 ~~~